igorkll/nanoOS2/README.md

 # the project is INCOMPLETE
 # currently, there is often non-working code in the repository

 ## this project is a multifunctional interactive shell for creating portable devices based on esp32 and esp32c3
+## a profile is created for each device, where drivers and their configuration are specified (as well as the configuration of the entire system)
 ### minimum system requirements
 * RAM    - 200KB
 * FLASH  - 4MB